0x1eef/ryo.rb/README.md

 #### Point object

-The following example demonstrates prototype-based inheritance in simple terms.
+The following example demonstrates how prototype-based inheritance works in Ryo.
 The example introduces three objects to form a single point object with the properties, "x" and "y".
-The
-[Ryo()](https://0x1eef.github.io/x/ryo.rb/top-level-namespace.html#Ryo-instance_method)
-method seen in the example returns an instance of [Ryo::Object](https://0x1eef.github.io/x/ryo.rb/Ryo/Object.html):
+The [Ryo()](https://0x1eef.github.io/x/ryo.rb/top-level-namespace.html#Ryo-instance_method) method seen in the example returns an instance of [Ryo::Object](https://0x1eef.github.io/x/ryo.rb/Ryo/Object.html):